 Today’s Reading: Deuteronomy 31-34, Psalm 18

-Today we finish up the Pentateuch – the first five books of the Bible.
-This last month has given us a great opportunity to picture God’s relationship with humankind – from the Garden of Eden to crossing over into the Promised Land.
-He has clearly laid out how to enter into a covenant relationship and what will break that covenant relationship.
-We have a choice.
-If we truly love God, obedience will flow from that love relationship.
+Today we finish up the Pentateuch (the first five books of the Bible).
+The last 5 weeks have given us a great opportunity to picture God’s relationship with humankind – from the Garden of Eden to crossing over into the Promised Land.
+God clearly laid out how to enter into a covenant relationship and what will break that covenant relationship.
+He has given us a choice of whether or not to follow Him.
+If we truly love God, obedience will flow from that love relationship and faith will grow.

 DO NOT BE AFRAID, GOD IS WITH YOU.